×

 When we asked people what advice they would give someone preparing to move to Venezuela, they said...

 "Before retiring in Venezuela, expats should be aware of the current political and economic situation in the country.
 It is important to research the cost of living and the availability of goods and services in the area they plan to live in.
 Expats should also be aware of the crime rate in Venezuela and take necessary precautions to ensure their safety.
 Additionally, expats should familiarize themselves with the local culture and customs to ensure a smooth transition into their new home.
-Lastly, expats should make sure to obtain the necessary visas and permits to legally reside in Venezuela," mentioned another expat when asked about moving to Venezuela.
+Lastly, expats should make sure to obtain the necessary visas and permits to legally reside in Venezuela," said another expat in Venezuela.

 Please login to continue reading this article.